Judy Justice: Honors and recognitions

 Following its first season alone, Judy Justice won the Daytime Emmy Award for Outstanding Legal/Courtroom Program in June 2022.
-This win makes her the only television arbitrator to earn this award for more than one courtroom program, having won 3 times for her Judge Judy precursor.
+This win makes her the only television arbitrator to earn this award for more than one courtroom program, having won three times for her Judge Judy precursor.
 The show was nominated for season two, but lost to The People's Court.
 Judy Justice won for a second time at the 51st Daytime Emmy Awards in June 2024 for its third season.

 Allegations against executive producers

 Amid the spin-off's debut, Executive Producer Randy Douthit came under fire in November 2021 over years of lawsuits and allegations in relation to creating a toxic workplace backstage of Judge Judy.
 Sixteen former Judge Judy producers alleged Douthit came to work drunk; engaged in sexual harassment; made inappropriate comments about the appearance of female litigants or disabled litigants; fired staff due to their age; and said he didn't want African-Americans overrepresented on the show.

 Among examples, a 2009 lawsuit filed by former Senior Producer Jonathan Sebastien alleged that Douthit announced, "We're not doing any more Black shows.
 I don't want to hear Black people arguing."
 In November 2021, six former Judge Judy staffers confirmed Sebastien's account.
-Douthit, however, denied any wrongdoing and most of the cases were dismissed or settled out of court.
+Douthit denied any wrongdoing and most of the cases were dismissed or settled out of court.

-Additionally, Executive Producer Amy Freisleben has been accused of pitting staffers against one another, frequently threatening people's jobs, drinking on the set, and showing contempt for the show's guests.
+Executive Producer Amy Freisleben has been accused of pitting staffers against one another, frequently threatening people's jobs, drinking on the set, and showing contempt for the show's guests.
 Sheindlin was criticized over allegedly ignoring misconduct and allowing the producers to work on Judy Justice, causing former staff members to express concern that history will repeat itself.